RenYang-home/RLVC/README.md

 RLVC.py is the encoder of the RLVC approach.
 The RLVC codes support the uni-IPPP and bi-IPPP structures (see Sec.
 V-A in the [paper](https://arxiv.org/abs/1809.10452)).
 In the augments, "--f_P" denotes the number of P frames to be encoded in the forward direction, and "--b_P" denotes the number of P frames to be encoded in the backward direction.
 For example, "--f_P 6 --b_P 6" indicates GOP13 (bi-IPPP), which is the default setting of RLVC; "--f_P 9 --b_P 0" indicates GOP10 (uni-IPPP), see Fig. 14 and Fig. 15 in our [paper](https://arxiv.org/abs/1809.10452).

-In this code, we use a [Python code for arithetic coding](https://github.com/nayuki/Reference-arithmetic-coding/tree/master/python), which is not optimized towards speed.
+In this code, we use a [Python implementation of arithmetic coding](https://github.com/nayuki/Reference-arithmetic-coding/tree/master/python), which is not optimized for speed.
 We provide an option "--entropy_coding" to enable (=1, slow) or disable (=0, fast) the arithmetic coding.
 If "--entropy_coding 0", the bit-rate will be estimated via PMFs.

 The augments in the RLVC encoder (RLVC.py) include: